Book A Demo Today

 What's more, with further advancements in technology, including artificial intelligence and 5G, more data is being generated every day, creating more and more opportunities for ransomware attackers to take advantage.

-For most organisations, it's not a matter of 'if' they will be targeted, but rather 'when' will their data and network be compromised, and what threats are headed their way?
+For most organisations, it's not a matter of 'if' they will be targeted, but rather 'when' will their data and network be compromised, and what threats are headed their way.

 Cyber security symbols overlaying hands typing on laptop

-Ransomware is a form of malware which encrypts a target’s files, and then demands a ransom with a ransom note, in exchange for the restoration of access to the data for the target or victim.
+Ransomware is a form of malware which encrypts a target's files, and then demands a ransom with a ransom note, in exchange for the restoration of access to the data for the target or victim.Successful attacks result in the victim being required to pay the ransom in order to access and decrypt files as per the ransom demands to access the data.

-Successful attacks result in the victim being required to pay the ransom in order to access and decrypt files as per the ransom demands to access the data.
-Even if local authorities are notified and the attack results in only a temporary loss of access to files and the file encryption is resolved quickly, this loss of time can have a huge impact on a business's ability to fully recover from the attack and the operating systems of the organization as services are halted.
-The risk of loss is not worth taking and it is vital for all organizations to protect themselves and their services as much as they can.
+Even if local authorities are notified and the attack results in a temporary loss of access to files with the file encryption being quickly resolved, this loss of time can have a huge impact on a business's ability to fully recover from the attack.
+It is therefore vital for all organizations to protect themselves and their services as much as they can.

-A ransomware attack can infect an operational system the same way as other malware, such as infected files in an email attachment, fraudulent websites, a malicious URL, or suspicious links.
+A ransomware attack can infect an operational system the same way as other malware, such as infected files in an email attachment, fraudulent websites, malicious URL, or suspicious links.

 Thus begins the process of file-encrypting, where the malware holds files hostage until a ransom is exchanged before the decryption of the files is granted.
 Not only can this have an impact on a company financially, but it also has the potential to tarnish your business reputation.